surister/blog/content/blog/uuids-in-distributed-databases.md

 #comment_links: [ { 'name': 'reddit', 'href': '' }, { 'name': 'hacker news', 'href': '' } ]
 ---

 ## [Introduction]
-In this post, we will explore some properties of unique identifiers in Distribute databases, use cases, how the most popular unique id: [UUID]{.font-weight-medium} is composed and what CrateDB; a distributed shared-nothing database uses.
+In this post, we will explore some properties of unique identifiers in Distribute databases, use cases, how the most popular unique id: [UUID]{.font-weight-medium} is created.

 ## [About databases]
 One challenge of distributed databases (specifically those with shared-nothing architecture) is data consistency, keeping all data consistent while staying performant is hard, since insert/updates can happen at different rates in different nodes.

-One effect of this is the lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.font-weight-medium}; that is a table's column which every time a new row is inserted, the column's value gets incremented monotonically (usually by 1).
+One consequence of this is the lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.font-weight-medium}; that is a column where every time a new row is inserted, the column's value gets incremented monotonically (usually by 1).

 One example you might be familiar with is the [SERIAL]{.fm} datatype in postgres: